-Downflow Installations - (Dual Certified 9MPD Models) (See Figure 11)
+Downflow Installations - (Dual Certified 9MPT & 9MPV Models) (See Figure 11)

 Mount the condensate drain trap in a vertical position to either the right or left side of the furnace using the two screws and gasket that are provided.
 If needed, remove the hole plugs from the furnace side panel and relocated to the open set of holes in the opposite side panel.
-Drill two $^7/{64}{}''$ diameter holes in the casing using the condensate trap as the template.
+Drill two $^7/{64}{}^{\prime\prime}$ diameter holes in the casing using the condensate trap as the template.

-Ensure that the vent fitting and the 90° elbow is securely attached to the combustion blower using the rubber coupling and clamps.
+Ensure that the vent fitting is securely attached to the combustion blower using the clamp.